9 Fun Facts About Alaska

 Inuit is used as a collective term to represent the Inupiaq and Yupik people.
 Some non-native people incorrectly use the word Inuit to refer to other groups.

-Among the misconceptions of the Alaskan Natives is that they live in igloos.
+Among the misconceptions of the Alaska Natives is that they live in igloos.
 Most Alaskan Natives live in traditional housing.
 The indigenous people in Alaska used igloos as temporary shelter while hunting.

 For more permanent housing, they relied on nature, just like they did for everything else.
 Coastal groups, for example, built homes made with driftwood and whalebone and covered it with sod and turf.